Retrofitting Small Multilingual Models for Retrieval: Matching 7B Performance with 300M Parameters: Abstract

 \section{Abstract}

-Training effective multilingual embedding models presents unique challenges due to the diversity of languages and task objectives.
-Although small multilingual models (<1 B parameters) perform well on multilingual tasks generally, they consistently lag behind larger models (>1 B) in the most prevalent use case: retrieval.
-This raises a critical question: Can smaller models be retrofitted specifically for retrieval tasks to enhance their performance?
-In this work, we investigate key factors that influence the effectiveness of multilingual embeddings, focusing on training data scale, negative sampling strategies, and data diversity.
-We find that while increasing the scale of training data yields initial performance gains, these improvements quickly plateau—indicating diminishing returns.
-Incorporating hard negatives proves essential for consistently improving retrieval accuracy.
-Furthermore, our analysis reveals that task diversity in the training data contributes more significantly to performance than language diversity alone.
-As a result, we develop a compact (approximately 300M) multilingual model that achieves retrieval performance comparable to—or even surpassing—current strong 7B models.\footnote{This draft was completed and patented in May 2025.}
+Training effective multilingual embedding models is challenging due to linguistic diversity and varying task objectives.
+While small multilingual models (fewer than 1B parameters) perform well on general multilingual benchmarks, they lag behind larger models in retrieval tasks—the dominant real-world application of embeddings.
+In this work, we investigate whether smaller models can be specifically optimized for retrieval through a systematic study of publicly available training data and data composition strategies.
+We analyze the effects of training data scale, negative sampling, and data diversity on multilingual retrieval performance.
+Our results show that increasing data scale yields diminishing returns, whereas incorporating hard negatives is critical for consistent performance improvements.
+We further find that task diversity in the training data has a greater impact on retrieval quality than language diversity alone.
+Guided by these findings, we develop a compact multilingual model with approximately 300M parameters that achieves retrieval performance comparable to, and in some cases surpassing, strong 7B-parameter models.